DevMountain/chatroom/README.md

 ChatRoom
 ========

-Now is the moment you've all been waiting for.
+##Objective
+Build a siple chatroom using Angular, services, and the $http service

 We're going to be dealing with a 'back-end' and now all of our data is going to persist.
 IE when you refresh, the data will still be there.

 We're going to be building a basic chatroom so by the end of class, you'll all be able to chat with each other.
 Here's what you'll be working towards (http://jaredbeauchamp.com/experiments/chatroom/index.html).
 You'll have to do some CSS magic to make it look that good, but feel free to get creative with the styling once you finish the core project.